9 Exercises That Help You Have Better Sex

 Exercises that help your sex life

-Yep, with a few basic exercises, you can strengthen your pelvic floor muscles and give your sex life an all-around boost.
+Yes, really: with a few basic exercises, you can strengthen your pelvic floor muscles and give your sex life an all-around boost.
 “The word ‘pelvic floor’ gets thrown around a lot in fitness classes, but most people don’t really know what it means,” explains Katie Dunlop, certified personal trainer, group fitness instructor, and creator of Love Sweat Fitness.
 “If your pelvic floor muscles are weak, it can lead to less controlled bladder and bowel movements, as well as decreased sexual function,” she says.
 The good news: You can work on firing those muscles outside the bedroom for a greater time indoors later.
-These exercises will do double duty: You get a workout and better orgasms.
+These exercises will do double duty: You get a workout and have better sex.
 Plan to do each one ten times, three times a week, unless otherwise instructed.

 “There are a few movements in barre that, if you focus on engaging the muscles while performing them, will target pelvic floor.
 You’ll get the benefit of stronger, more intense sex while strengthening your entire body,” says Dunlop.
 “This exercise really targets your thighs and gluteus, but is actually even better for your pelvic floor,” she says.
 Stand with your legs wide apart, toes pointed out.
-With your weight in your heels, begin to lower your hips as you push your knees open.
+With your weight on your heels, lower your hips as you push your knees open.
 Keep your pelvis tucked and chest lifted as you sit low into a squat, then return to standing.

 Double leg raise